Fundrise vs Rental Property 2023

 You could consider hiring a property management company, which would take some stress away.
 But, it will also eat into your profits.

-This alone might be enough for you to go with a crowdfunding platform.
+This alone might be enough for you to go with an online investing platform.

 Fundrise vs Rental Property: The Bottom Line